blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/1931 CIE Standard Observer.md

 This created a problem with the $2\degree$ colour mapping function that contributions of shorter blue wavelengths were underestimated.
 This led to the development of more perceptually linear [[Uniform Colour Spaces]].
 There were also corrections by Judd (1951) and Vos (1978) without deviating from the original methodology.

 ## Analytical Approximation
-The functions They can also be approximated as a sum of Gaussian functions (Refer Wikipedia).
+The functions wre distributed as a discrete lookup table by the CIE.
+But table lookup can be impractical for some computational tasks.
+Instead, they can also be approximated as a sum of Gaussian functions (Refer Wikipedia).